 It is sponsored by the Philippine Veterans Bank, and is made from marble, stone and pebble memorial and topped by a 500 kilo anchor, and honours the bolomen and guerrillas of the Philippines and the crews of the 20 special mission American submarines that supplied them with materiel.

 This is where the submarine USS Stingray SS-186, under the light of a bright half-moon, the Salmon class, USS Stingray surfaced off Mayraira Point and covertly beached in August 27, 1944 and then unloaded 15 tons of weapons and supplies for the Ilocano bolomen guerrillas who, with American forces, fought the Japanese and slowly ejected them from Luzon.
 They also disembarked 5 Filipinos, trained in Brisbane Australia and lead by Lt.
-Jose Valera to lead the fight back.
+Jose Valera to lead the fight back against the Japanese.

 It was this landing that was the start of the beginning of the end for the Japanese occupation forces and liberation.
 When Macarthur said “I shall return” and this is where that return started, albeit not quite Macarthur.